31st October 2019

 WordPress has taken over the internet.
-Despite that fact, many other content management systems still fight for a gasp of air.
-There is one that does exceptionally well - Adobe Experience Manager.
+Despite that fact, there are many other content management systems that still fight for a gasp of air.
+There is one that does exceptionally well – Adobe Experience Manager.
 It has been on the radar of many businesses facing a decision about their next website.
 How does it compare to WordPress?

 The charts state a clear winner.
 WordPress with a 61.6% share in the content management system market remains on its upward popularity trend.
 With a lucrative 34.8% of all websites sitting on the WordPress hype wagon, it is likely that your business didn’t stray away from embracing the platform, too.

 Even though the market crowns Automattic’s solution as a king of CMS, Adobe Experience Manager doesn’t let you forget about itself.
 To some, it may look like fighting windmills.
 But the team at Adobe begs to differ.
 Their efforts ensure that AEM often crops up in the conversations related to website content management.
 Comparison tables available across the web help you determine the best choice for your business.

 Here at Nerd Cow, we are WordPress supporters.
 Not blind supporters, though.
 We consciously evaluate solutions available on the market to advise our clients.
 To educate ourselves further, we dived into the bottomless Web and compiled all the findings into this blog article.